-1. ONLY if the entire questionnaire is completed, as required, for the household
+1. FULLY COMPLETED.
+ONLY if the entire questionnaire is completed, as required, for the household

-- 2. If the respondent refuses, or does not know, any question (even one) that should be answered - 3.
+- 2. PARTIALLY COMPLETED.
+If the respondent refuses, or does not know, any question (even one) that should be answered - 3.
+REFUSAL.
 TOTAL refusal by the household to participate in the Survey - 4.
-You are unable to locate the assigned address - You determine that no one lived at the address on Saturday of the Reference Week - 6.
-You determine that the dwelling was under construction/renovations - 7.
-The dwelling is derelict and no longer habitable or has been demolished. - 8.
+UNABLE TO FIND ADDRESS.
+You are unable to locate the assigned address - 5.
+VACANT.
+You determine that no one lived at the address on Saturday of the Reference Week (11 October) - 6.
+UNDER CONSTRUCTION/ DERELICT.
+You determine that the dwelling was under construction/renovations or derelict - 7.
+DEMOLISHED.
+The dwelling has been demolished. - 8.
+TEMPORARY/ VACATION RESIDENCE.
 You establish that the entire household present on Saturday of the Reference Week was short term visitors or second home residents - 9.
-You are unable to establish contact with the household AND you have knowledge that someone usually lives at the address (e.g. the household was away on vacation)
+NO CONTACT.
+You are unable to establish contact with the household AND you have knowledge that someone usually lives at the address (e.g. the household was away on vacation) - 10.
+OUT OF SCOPE.
+If a household dwelling has been turned into a store or an office or some other use other than as a dwelling.

-Be sure you understand the difference between NO CONTACT (4) and VACANT (6).
+Be sure you understand the difference between NO CONTACT (9) and VACANT (5).